Discuss Finances with your Spouse

 It should not be surprising that men and women have different ideas about retirement.
 Even though you have been with your spouse for many years your plans and opinions about what you would like to do in retirement may be quite different.

 The only way to get at this is to start talking about your finances and your plans.
 Using a financial plan as the catalyst is a good way to start.
-A financial plan requires assumptions to be made about your needs for retirement, so discussing these assumptions will go along way to getting each other engaged in planning your finances.
+A financial plan requires assumptions to be made about your needs for retirement.
+So discussing these assumptions will go along way to getting each other engaged in planning your finances.

 Two Heads Better than One

-Who Is Dominant
+Discuss Finances with your Spouse – Who Is Dominant